vladigleba/vladigleba.github.io/posts/gospel/faith.md

 > But without faith it is impossible to please him: for *he that cometh to God must believe that he is*, and *that he is a rewarder of them that diligently seek him*.
 {% ct 'Hebrews 11:6' %}

 Faith is the means by which my journey with Jesus starts.
 It is the hand of faith that reaches out to grasp the outstretched hand of God.
 He is always ready and eager to help those who come to Him, but I must first believe in Him and His goodness.
 This faith is based on plentiful evidence, but the evidence does not remove the need for faith altogether.
 There will always be room for doubt for those who want to doubt simply because the finite human mind cannot fully grasp an everlasting, infinite God.
-Thus the need for faith: God said it&mdash;I believe it.
+Thus the need for faith: God said it—I believe it.

 ## How many have faith?